-- 224 Organizations can use this guide to help: - Evaluate their data confidentiality concerns - Determine whether their data security needs align with the challenges described in these documents - Conduct a gap analysis to determine the distance between the organization's current state and desired state with respect to data confidentiality - 230 Perform an assessment of the feasibility of implementing any number of these solutions - Determine a business continuity analysis to identify potential impacts on business operations as a result of a loss of data confidentiality.
+Organizations can use this guide to help:

+- Evaluate their data confidentiality concerns - Determine if their data security needs align with the data confidentiality challenges identified in this guide - Conduct a gap analysis to determine the distance between the current state and desired state of the organization's data confidentiality protections - Perform a feasibility assessment for implementing the protections described in this guide - Determine a business continuity analysis to identify potential impacts on business operations as a result of a loss of data confidentiality.

-233 2 How to Use This Guide
+2 How to Use This Guide

-- 234 This NIST Cybersecurity Practice Guide demonstrates a standards-based reference design and provides - users with the information they need to replicate the data confidentiality capabilities described in this - document.
-This reference design is modular and can be deployed in whole or in part. - This guide contains three volumes: - NIST SP 1800-28A: Executive Summary - NIST SP 1800-28B: Approach, Architecture, and Security Characteristics what we built and why (you are here) - NIST SP 1800-28C: How-To Guides instructions for building the example solution - 242 Depending on your role in your organization, you might use this guide in different ways: - 243 Business decision makers, including chief security and technology officers, will be interested in the - 244 Executive Summary, NIST SP 1800-28A, which describes the following topics:
+This NIST Cybersecurity Practice Guide demonstrates a standards-based reference design and provides users with the information they need to replicate the data confidentiality capabilities described in this document.
+This reference design is modular and can be deployed in whole or in part.

+This guide contains three volumes:

+- NIST SP 1800-28A: Executive Summary - NIST SP 1800-28B: Approach, Architecture, and Security Characteristics what we built and why (you are here) - NIST SP 1800-28C: How-To Guides instructions for building the example solution

+Depending on your role in your organization, you might use this guide in different ways:

+Business decision makers, including chief security and technology officers, will be interested in the Executive Summary, NIST SP 1800-28A, which describes the following topics:

-245 challenges that enterprises face in identifying vulnerable assets and protecting them from data 246 breaches
+- challenges that enterprises face in identifying vulnerable assets and protecting them from data breaches

-- example solution built at the NCCoE - benefits of adopting the example solution
+- example solution built at the NCCoE

+- benefits of adopting the example solution